JuliaControl/ControlSystems.jl/docs/src/examples/zoh.md

 ## Continuous to discrete

 Next, we discretize this system using the standard [`c2d`](@ref) function, which uses ZoH sampling by default.
-We compare the frequency response of the discretized system with the frequency response of the original continuous-time system multiplied by the transfer function of the ZoH operator
+We compare the frequency response of the discretized system with the frequency response of the original continuous-time system multiplied by the transfer function of the ZoH operator [^CCS]
 ```math
 Z(s) = \dfrac{1 - e^{-T_s s}}{s}
 ```